DrMarchand/The.Design.Orchard/README.md

 6. LICENSING

 Core Operational Materials (Software, Lab Frameworks, Internal Systems):
-	•	Proprietary — all rights reserved.
+	•	Proprietary — all rights reserved
-	•	Owned and maintained by Design Orchard LLC.
+	•	Owned and maintained by Design Orchard LLC

 Creative Outputs & Artwork (Visuals, Publications, Open Materials):
-	•	Released for free use, adaptation, and redistribution.
+	•	Released for free use, adaptation, and redistribution
-	•	Users are encouraged to copy, modify, and share these works.
+	•	Users are encouraged to copy, modify, and share these works
-	•	Attribution is optional but appreciated.
+	•	Attribution is optional but appreciated
-	•	No license fees or permissions are required.
+	•	No license fees or permissions are required

 This structure ensures freedom for the community while protecting core intellectual property and operational infrastructure.